mattermost/docs/source/channels/message-priority.rst

 .. tip::

-    - On mobile, you'll be notified every five minutes until you acknowledge or reply to the message.
+    - When you have push notifications enabled on mobile, you'll be notified every five minutes until you acknowledge or reply to the message.
     - After acknowledging a message, you have up to five minutes to change your mind.
 Select the **Acknowledged** |acknowledged-icon| button again to remove your name from the list of acknowledged users.